 - A detailed aerial site image

-- Any other documentation necessary to safely start the interconnection process
+- Manufacturers specifications of installed equipment and any other documentation deemed necessary by the HWEC engineering department to start the interconnection process

 - Proof of insurance documentation